sannlynnhtun-coding/sannlynnhtun-coding/README.md

-## Hello friends 🤟, I am Sann Lynn Htun! ⚡
+## Hello friends 🤟, I am Sann Lynn Htun!
+We live.
+We code.
+We yoke.⚡
 🔥 C# / ASP.NET Core / Blazor 🔥

 > I am a Backend developer from Yangon, Myanmar.
 I am currently working on multiple projects at ACE Data Systems as a Team Leader.